Contractor Management — 7 min

 Even if your employees aren’t huddling in a closet to escape distractions, coworking spaces can serve as a wellness benefit for fighting loneliness, alienation, and isolation — common ailments for remote employees worldwide.

 “Just saying that everyone should be working from their homes is wrong.
 You don’t know what personalities you’re dealing with, or what their practical situation is, or what will make them feel productive and motivated when working,” explains Cockburn.
-“Offering coworking benefits is an important benefit for remote companies.”

-Even experienced remote employees often struggle with the loss of the office “water cooler” time — the ability to chat in person with their coworkers, establish bonds, and workshop through ideas while getting a cup of coffee together.
+Even experienced remote employees struggle with the loss of the office “water cooler” time — the ability to chat in person with their coworkers, establish bonds, and workshop through ideas while getting a cup of coffee together.

-Coworking spaces offer more than just a place to do work.
+The best remote working spaces offer more than just a place to do work.
 They allow employees to reap the psychological benefits of seeing and interacting with other people.
 These spaces can also provide a clearer division between their work space and their home space when needed.

-“Employees value flexibility because they value their work-life balance, the time they spend with family and friends, and the sense of empowerment to do your best work when and where you feel most productive,” says Andrea Rajic, marketing manager at Gable, an innovative workspace-as-a-service platform.
+“Employees value flexibility because they value their work-life balance, the time they spend with family and friends, and the sense of empowerment to do your best work when and where you feel most productive,” says Andrea Rajic, Marketing Manager at Gable, an innovative workspace-as-a-service platform.

 Some digital nomads are even opting to live in hybrid coworking/coliving spaces.
 Sun and Co. in Javea, Spain, is a space where freelancers, solopreneurs, digital nomads, and remote workers can come together to benefit from a change of scenery, learn from like-minded people, and expand their professional networks.
 Co-living spaces are becoming more important to remote work life as people seek new ways to build their community.